deciduously/tictactoe-hs/haskell-in-english.md

           else putStrLn "That's taken!"
 ```

-I included the top `then` line to show that we open a new `do` block - `then do` isn't a special syntax, it's just a `do` inside a `then` :)
+I included the top `then` line to show that we open a new `do` block - `then do` isn't a special syntax, it's just a `do` inside a `then`.

-First, we grab a local binding of the integer version of our input `c` - BEN SHOULD YOU JUST USE `show` HERE FOR CONTINUITY? - and store it as `n'`.
+First, we grab a local binding of the integer version of our input `c` and store it as `n'`.
 Then we have one final predicate - before we can go thrusting the play's move onto the board, the Laws of TicTacToe state that you can only make a move on a square if it's empty.
 No playing on top of each other!
 Here's `openCell`:

 ```haskell
 openCell :: Board -> Int -> Bool